socleeds/projects-nde/nde04.md

 [Data Mill North](https://datamillnorth.org)
 or [data.gov.uk](https://data.gov.uk).

-## Proposed Solution
+## Possible Projects

-This is not a proposal for a specific project; rather, it is a placeholder for a range of possible projects, details to be decided, all involving open data and close collaboration with ODI Leeds.
+A range of different projects may be possible, detailed to be decided, all involving open data and close collaboration with ODI Leeds.

 Please speak to Nick for further information, or see the ODI Leeds web site for examples of what they have been up to recently.